-Also we identified peer educators from within the beneficiaries – the way they spoke to fellow beneficiaries was fantastic because they were able to separate their sex work from their peer educators’ role.
-Being able to work in an HIV project was exciting for me because it has been a while since I worked in an HIV project.
-I am so happy that my knowledge on HIV is back now.
+Also, we identified peer educators from within the beneficiaries – the way they spoke to fellow beneficiaries was fantastic because they were able to separate their sex work from their peer educators’ role.
+Being able to work in an HIV project was exciting for me because it has been a while since I worked on an HIV project.
+I am so happy that my knowledge of HIV is back now.

 Which were the most fulfilling moments for you?

 - Having been able to successfully fight for the introduction of viral load testing /monitoring in the province was exceptional.
 We now have two pilot projects running i.e. for routine viral load and we have managed to push for the supply of 3 month ARV supply in order to improve the quality of care for people living with HIV.

 - Being able to reorganise a pharmacy at Munyafa was a good experience because even the pharmacist there is extremely proud.
 This has increased efficiency.
 I am hoping we can improve other centres as well.

 - MSF has made me a better clinician and midwife

 Working for MSF is a motivation in itself because we reach those people in most need of medical care and this is quite fulfilling because I feel I have a purpose in life.
 The kinds of assignments I have been to have been really amazing and I am motivated to continue working for MSF.

 Being in Afghanistan made me realise how our service or our work is appreciated.
 At times I would get patients who were extremely sick and were almost headed for the morgue, but we managed to resuscitate them, treat and would see them recover – wow this is always amazing.